12 Things You Can Do with Bar Keepers Friend

 Have you ever used Bar Keepers Friend?
-This hard-surface cleaner has a cult following in cleaning circles.
-It's made by a family-owned company that manufactures in Indianapolis, Indiana.
+This hard-surface cleaner has a cult following in some circles.
+It’s made by a family-owned company that manufactures in Indianapolis, Indiana.
 The active ingredient is oxalic acid, which you can also find in rhubarb, spinach, and other veggies.
 Bar Keepers Friend is biodegradable and safe for septic systems, too.
-And it's got a cute back story: It was discovered by accident when a chemist, who was boiling rhubarb, found that the pot he was using got clean as he cooked.
+And it’s got a cute back story: It was discovered by accident when a chemist, who was boiling rhubarb, found that the pot he was using got clean as he cooked.

 But all that would be meaningless if it didn’t work!
 Besides being a homeowner favorite, this acid-based cleaner is endorsed by a lot of the big players in the kitchen space (among them: All-Clad, Calphalon, Eletrolux, Viking, Formica, and Kohler) as the best way to clean their products.

 How does it work?
 Oxalic acid is slightly more acidic than white distilled vinegar, and BKF (as we affectionately call it) has an abrasive in it that’s slightly rougher than baking soda to help loosen up grime.
 Because it’s so strong, you wouldn’t want to use it on something porous like stone or fabric, but it has all sorts of uses around the kitchen.

 12 Ways to Use Bar Keepers Friend in the Kitchen

 - Cleaning rust off ceramic